BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted in Dubrovnik, always have some Kuna (HRK) on hand for smaller purchases like market stalls or local bakeries.
-ATMs are plentiful, but withdrawing larger sums at once can save on transaction fees, so plan your cash needs accordingly.
+You'll often get a slightly better deal if you pay cash at these smaller establishments, and it's handy for tipping if you're not dining at a fancy restaurant.

 transport